RaduMemetea/Project_Quest/README.md

 # Project_Quest

-    This project is a short adventure game with multiple choises when it comes to the story part, it incluses a labirinth as a mini gamemode to complement the other parts.
+    This project is a short adventure game with multiple choices when it comes to the story part, it incluses a labirinth as a mini gamemode to complement the other parts.

 The program has internaly 4 main components and 2 secondary ones, <br>